MilanVlaski/issue-tracking/README.md

 - [ ] Be clever and when user goes to `/reportProblem`, if he only has one app, then take him to it
 - [ ] Add a dto for RegisterRequest that encodes the password, and maps it to an entity
 ## Bugs
+- [x] FEAT: Change state of problem
+  - It's a dynamic dropdown (ask chatgpt the simplest way to do it)
+  - Populated with values (iterating over the enums english names)
+  - When the user selects a thing a POST request is made, through JS, if it succeeds then the value in HTML changes.
+If not, nothing happens, I suppose.
+- [x] FEAT: Filtering based on state
+  - Add filter field, maybe a radio or select is best.
+This field should lead to a page reload most likely.
+  - Change the endpoint to take an optional query value, based on which filtering is done.
 - If user already has application takes us to error page.
 ## Done
 - [x] Style the userProblems page separately